pantheon-systems/documentation/source/content/guides/drupal-9-migration/02-migrate-prepare.md

 ## Test an Existing Drupal Site for Drupal 9 Upgrade Compatibility

-1. Convert Drupal 8 Site to Composer
+1. Drupal 8 Only: Convert Drupal 8 Site to Composer

-If you are starting with a Drupal 8 site without Composer, follow the steps to [Convert a Standard Drupal 8 Site to a Composer Managed Site](/guides/composer-convert).
+   - If you are starting with a Drupal 8 site without Composer, follow the steps to [Convert a Standard Drupal 8 Site to a Composer Managed Site](/guides/composer-convert).

 1. Upgrade to the latest Drupal 8.9 release.